Post Updated: 20/05/2019

 The collection jobs are responsible for collecting the data and populating the Inspector tables and the Report jobs are responsible for generating the HTML reports and emailing out.

-The first thing you will want to do is to set a schedule for these jobs, I would suggest the following as a starting point but you should tailor these as you see fit:
+The first thing you will want to do is to set a schedule for these jobs (Unless you set @CreateJobSchedules = 1 during the setup), I would suggest the following as a starting point but you should tailor these as you see fit: